gpmcadam/Blog/contents/articles/devember-02/index.md

 That's how I feel right now, anyway.

-I'm a huge fan of ReactJS and I've been desparate to use it on a project for ages.
+I'm a huge fan of ReactJS and I've been desperate to use it on a project for ages.
 Unfortunately the ReactJS and its community is moving so quickly that they haven't stopped to document things properly and because of how quick it's changing, any community guides are already outdated.